Allatoona Quilters’ Guild

 2. The photos are then edited and forwarded to Web Master, and special event Chair(s).

 3. They also may be forwarded to other board members soon request.

 1. Decide nature of retreat theme.

-2. Prepare a line item budget which include the proposed cost to each member who will be attending the retreat. *A Line-Item Budget will be presented to the Executive Board as a courtesy to keep them aware of costs of Red Top after registration is completed.
+2. Prepare a line-item budget which include the proposed cost to each member who will be attending the retreat. *A Line-Item Budget will be presented to the Executive Board as a courtesy to keep them aware of costs of Red Top after registration is completed.

 3. Act as liaison between the Guild and the location and/or facility of the Retreat.
 Handle contract, payments, rentals, keys, and other details regarding facility use. *Full price of Shelter should be paid at time of booking.